rsdoiel/antenna/archives/2025/going_electric_2025.22.md

 ---

-## The 2026 Polestar 4 Is Here, And It Comes From South Korea
+## The 2026 Polestar 4 Has Landed In America

 date: 2025-06-03, from: Inside EVs News

-The American version of the Swedish-designed electric crossover will be built by Renault in South Korea.
+The U.S. version of the Swedish-designed electric crossover will be built by Renault in South Korea.
+It starts at $56,400.

 <br>